Dark Souls: Artorias of the Abyss: Plot Artorias of the Abyss is set a hundred years before the events of Dark Souls. The player is taken back into the past by a primeval human known as Manus, Father of the Abyss, who was resurrected and tortured by the sorcerers of Oolacile a century prior, hoping to unlock his dark power. Manus' power went wild and created the Abyss, a dark void that threatens to swallow the entirety of Oolacile. Anor Londo sent Knight Artorias to slay Manus, but he was unable to withstand the dark onslaught due to his lack of Humanity and became possessed himself, only able to save his wolf companion, Sif.

 The player, due to their Humanity, is better able to fight off the darkness, and must defeat the possessed Artorias.
 They must then descend through Oolacile Township and into the Chasm of the Abyss, where they take on Manus and rescue the land's ruler, Princess Dusk.
 An additional, optional fight involves defeating the black dragon Kalameet that is menacing Oolacile, with the assistance of Hawkeye Gough, a giant archer who was one of the Four Knights of Gwyn.

 Development

-According to director Hidetaka Miyazaki, Artorias of the Abyss was originally conceived during the development of Dark Souls, and was planned to be part of the main game but was scrapped early on, The character of Dusk of Oolacile was left in the game as a merchant.
-The concept was revisited following the game's release, as rescuing Dusk was made a pre-requisite to unlock access to it.
+According to director Hidetaka Miyazaki, there was a removed event in the early development of Dark Souls where you would get summoned to the world of the character Dusk of Oolacile.
+There was a quest to rescue her in that kingdom after being summoned.
+The development team scrapped that quickly, thinking "there's no way we can do that!"
+Dusk of Oolacile was left in the original game as a merchant.
+The concept was revisited following the release of Artorias of the Abyss, as rescuing Dusk was made a pre-requisite to unlock access to it.

 Reception

 Artorias of the Abyss received generally positive reviews, according to review aggregator Metacritic.
 Eurogamer rated it 9/10, calling it a "tightly-wound adventure" in which boss fights were the high point, and saying the arena makes it easier to negotiate PvP, but criticizing the team and deathmatch multiplayer modes as hard to find enough players for.
 Official Xbox Magazine rated it the same, saying that it is for "hardcore players only" and a "fantastic addition to an already great game", calling buying it a "no-brainer" for fans.

 Tom McShea of GameSpot stated that the DLC "respected the relationship between developers and players" by presenting a "bonus" that added to the game's depth rather than an "insidious strategy to pad the company's coffers".